All emergencies

 You may not be able to leave India until the Bureau of Immigration grants permission.

 If you or someone you're travelling with has a short-term Tourist Visa and is hospitalised, you may be able to extend or 'convert' to a Medical Visa.
+Check with the Bureau of Immigration and Foreigner Regional Registration Office (FRRO).

-The Australian Government does not set these rules.
-Check your passport's expiry date before you travel.
-If you're not sure it'll be valid for long enough, consider getting a new passport.
+The Australian Government doesn’t make these rules.
+Check your passport’s expiry date before you go.
+If you’re not sure, it’s a good idea to get a new passport.

-Some people may try to trick you into giving them your passport.
+Don’t let anyone trick you into giving it to them.
 Always keep it in a safe place.

-If your passport is lost or stolen, tell the Australian Government as soon as possible:
+If your passport is lost or stolen, tell the Australian Government:

 More information: